bkram/fm-dx-console/README.md

 The project includes a graphical interface styled like a small audio player.
 It displays the tuned frequency, signal meter, RDS information and station details while providing buttons for tuning, toggling iMS/EQ, cycling antennas and controlling audio playback.
+Tuner updates are received over a WebSocket so the fields refresh automatically.
 Launch it with:

 ```bash
 npm run electron -- --url http://fm-dx-server:[port]/